DIRECT FROM DETROIT!

 The Contours featuring Joe Billingslea

 In the summer of 1962, The Contours hit the jackpot when Berry Gordy penned the classic “Do You Love Me” for them.
 “Do You Love Me” became the group’s biggest hit as well as Motown’s fastest climbing hit of all time.
 Within two weeks of release, “Do You Love Me” became the #2 record in the nation as well as the group’s first gold record.
 The ensuing years brought forth such Contours hits as “Shake Sherrie”, ”Can You Do It”, “Can You Jerk Like Me”, “Just A Little Misunderstanding”, and “First I look At The Purse”.

-A Contours show is jam-packed with dazzling choreography, impeccable harmonies and those timeless Motown grooves that everyone knows and loves.
+Headlining “The Magic of Motown” – The Contours with Joe Billingslea’s is a show jam-packed with dazzling choreography, impeccable harmonies and those timeless Motown grooves that everyone knows and loves.

 You can choose to dance, sing along or just sit back (if you can) and watch as they perform all of their greatest hits including “Little Misunderstanding” and “First I Look At The Purse” together with many of the greatest hits of the 1960’s and the classic songs of the Dirty Dancing Soundtrack.